fransie/binary-msan/README.md

 ### Shared MSan library

-Binary-msan needs shared libraries of the LVVM Memory Sanitizer, which are not available in the regular build of LLVM.
+Binary-msan needs shared libraries of the LVVM MemorySanitizer, which are not available in the regular build of LLVM.
 Therefore, the folder `llvm_shared_msan_lib` contains the two needed libraries for x86-64.
-You can find the descriptions of how to build the libraries in the folder `llvm_shared_msan_lib`.
+Hence, you don't need to build them yourself but if you're interested, you can find the descriptions of how to build the libraries in the folder `llvm_shared_msan_lib`.

 ## Usage